-Figure 2: Detail only
+Figure 2: Detail only browser with two scrollbars

 This solution becomes inadequate if the image is much larger than a screen, redisplay times are long, overviews are needed, zooming is desirable, diagonal panning is required, or multiple detail views are needed.
 These requirements occur in drawing programs and many other applications.
-In Geographic Information Systems (GIS) [Laurini and Thompson 92], users may be browsing a world map and then seek detail views of a country, county, or city.
+In Geographic Information Systems (GIS), users may be browsing a world map and then seek detail views of a country, county, or city.
 The overview provided by the world map is a helpful - possibly necessary - feature to support the users' view of the details.
-The ratio of overview to detail view may be 1 to 10, 1 to 10,000, or even 1 to 10,000,000.
+The ratio of overview to detail view, the zooming factor, may be 1 to 10, 1 to 10,000, or even 1 to 10,000,000.
 GIS tasks may include following a river, border, or highway (diagonal panning), comparison of two harbors (multiple detail views), or simultaneous viewing of highways and population density maps (two related maps).

-Medical images such as X-rays, sonograms, CAT scans, magnetic resonance images, and microscopic telepathology samples are increasingly stored and viewed within computer systems.
-Doctors may need to see a full spine X-ray and close-ups of vertebra pairs (an overview and detail views), to compare weekly sonograms of fetal features during pregnancy (multiple detail views), or to exam a tissue boundary on a microscopic slide (follow a feature on a detail view).
+Medical images are increasingly stored and viewed within computer systems.
+Doctors may need to see a full spine X-ray and close-ups of vertebra pairs (an overview and multiple detail views) or to exam a tissue boundary on a microscopic slide (follow a feature on a detail view).

-Managers for power distribution, telephone networks, computer systems, satellite ground stations, railroads, chemical plants, or pipelines typically monitor a large system with an overview diagram and then focus on detail views when anomalies occur.
+Managers for power distribution, telephone networks, computer systems, railroads or chemical plants, typically monitor a large system with an overview diagram and then focus on detail views when anomalies occur.
 Some problems are solved with local information only, but other problems require multiple detail views or an understanding of the "big picture" in the overview.

 Our exploration of existing 2D browsers led us to identify a large number of features and a wide variety of tasks performed with the browsers.
 During the early stages of our exploration we found it difficult to even discuss our findings because of the lack of an adequate method to describe browser features.
-This led us to expand a sketching technique called DMsketch and being developed in our laboratory [Shneiderman 92].
+This led us to expand a sketching technique called DMsketch and being developed in our laboratory.
 DMsketch allows us to informally specify: